1986 British Grand Prix: Background

 The race also saw the return to the paddock of Frank Williams for the first time since he was paralysed in a road accident in France four months earlier.

 This was the last British Grand Prix and also the last Formula One race to be held at Brands Hatch.
-The international motorsports governing body at the time, FISA, had instituted a policy of long-term contracts with circuits, and Brands Hatch was perceived as a poorer facility to Silverstone, with much less room to expand.
+The international motorsports governing body at the time, FISA, had instituted a policy of long-term contracts with circuits, and Brands Hatch was perceived as a poorer facility to Silverstone, with much less room for the mechanics to work, besides the track being more dangerous for the drivers.
 In May 1986, Silverstone and its owner, the British Racing Drivers' Club (BRDC), signed a long-term contract with FISA; the British Grand Prix has been held at the Northamptonshire circuit since 1987.
 The first time since the 1986 British Grand Prix that major single-seater racing returned to Brands Hatch was the London Champ Car Trophy for CART in 2003.

 Race

-French driver Jacques Laffite broke both legs during a multi-car pile-up at the start, resulting in the end of his Formula One career.
+French driver Jacques Laffite broke both legs during a multi-car pile-up at the start, resulting in the end of his Formula One career (which he intended to end after the Australian Grand Prix).
 Laffite, driving a Ligier-Renault, was assisted by Zakspeed driver Jonathan Palmer, a qualified general practitioner before taking up motor racing in the late 1970s.
 Laffite was making his 176th Formula One start, equalling Graham Hill's record.
-The pile-up caused the race to be stopped; it was restarted over an hour later, after Laffite had been airlifted to Queen Mary's Hospital in nearby Sidcup.
+The pile-up caused the race to be stopped; it was restarted 50 minutes later, after Laffite had been airlifted to Queen Mary's Hospital in nearby Sidcup.

 The race was eventually won by local driver Nigel Mansell, driving a Williams-Honda.
 Mansell won after a battle with Brazilian teammate Nelson Piquet, finishing 5.5 seconds ahead.
 Reigning World Champion, Frenchman Alain Prost, finished third in his McLaren-TAG, one lap adrift.

 This was the first time a woman had stood on the Formula One podium to receive the Manufacturers' Award, and it was Virginia "Ginny" Williams, wife of Frank Williams and mother of Claire Williams.